yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-connect/connect-cloud-shell.md

 Cloud Shell has the following security limitations:

-- Sessions are limited to 15 minutes.
+- Sessions are limited to one hour.
+If the session is inactive, it may disconnect after five minutes.
 If your session disconnects, close the browser tab and start a new session.
+- You can run up to five concurrent Cloud Shell sessions.
 - You can only use a subset of ysqlsh [meta-commands](#ysqlsh-meta-commands-in-cloud-shell).

 {{< tip title="Cloud Shell known issues" >}}